mees-van-wel/hexa-center-website/src/routes/guide/scheduling/calendar/index.md

 Clicking on `today` brings you back to today's date.

-### 1.3 Viewing other users's calendars
+### 1.3 Viewing other users' calendars

 To view other users' calendars, use the 'Calendars' field in the right-side navigation menu.
-If the navigation menu is not visible, it's likely collapsed.
+If the navigation menu is not visible, it's likely in its collapsed state.
 To make it visible again, simply click the small arrow icon at the top right of the calendar overview page.
 This will expand the menu and grant access to its options."

 Click on the Calendars field to generate a dropdown menu constisting of all users.
 Search for users by first clicking on the Calendar field, then proceed to type in a user's name, select the user to add them to the selection.
 To view multiple calendars at once, select multiple users from the dropdown menu.